 GitGuardian's internal repository monitoring product integrates natively with your VCS (Version Control System), hence on the server side.
-This is done through a GitHub app or a webhook for GitLab.
+This is done through a GitHub app or a webhook for GitLab or Bitbucket.
 GitGuardian "listens" to all the events reaching the post-receive hook stage.

 Read our blog article if you want to learn more about hooks and why we believe they are a must-have when it comes to automated secrets detection.